New & Used Volvo S60: In Depth

 Shopping for a new Volvo S60?

 GET A FREE PRICE QUOTE

-The Volvo S60 was redesigned in 2011 and this new generation is significantly more attractive and stylish than the once square, boxy, and indestructible Volvos of earlier years.
+The Volvo S60 was redesigned in 2011 and the newest generation is significantly more attractive and stylish than the once boxy, square and indestructible Volvos of earlier years.
 It’s a luxurious mid-size sedan that’s the brand’s least expensive model for 2013.